October 28: Today in Royal History

 October 28, 1917 – Death of Prince Christian of Schleswig-Holstein, husband of Princess Helena of the United Kingdom, at Schomberg House, Pall Mall in London, England; initially interred in the Royal Crypt at St George’s Chapel, Windsor; in 1928, along with the remains of his wife and their son Harald, Christian was re-interred in the newly established Royal Burial Ground at Frogmore in Windsor, England

-Christian and Helena first met each other on a visit to Coburg in the Duchy of Saxe-Coburg and Gotha.
+Christian and Helena first met on a visit to Coburg in the Duchy of Saxe-Coburg and Gotha.
 Despite the fifteen-year age difference, they were drawn to each other.
 They were married in 1866 and made an agreement with Queen Victoria that they would live in the United Kingdom, in close proximity to The Queen.
 Christian and Helena had five children.
 In 1916, he and Helena celebrated their 50th wedding anniversary – the first in the British royal family since King George III and Queen Charlotte.
 Chrisitan died at the age of 86.

 Unofficial Royalty: Prince Christian of Schleswig-Holstein